-Citation with stable link: Daniel Mitchell, 'Babylonians and Assyrians: Herodotos on legendary queens and outstanding customs (mid-fifth century BCE),' Last modified October 23, 2022, http://philipharland.com/Blog/?p=10091.
+Citation with stable link: Daniel Mitchell, 'Babylonians and Assyrians: Herodotos on legendary queens and outstanding customs (mid-fifth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 18, 2023, https://philipharland.com/Blog/?p=10091.

 Ancient author: Herodotos of Halikarnassos, Histories, or Inquiries, portions of books 1, 2, 3 and 7 (link to Greek text and translation)

 Comments (by Daniel Mitchell and Phil Harland): Writing about 420 BCE, Herodotos (also Latinized as Herodotus) of Halikarnassos in Karia (Caria) provides our earliest account of peoples in the area of the Euphrates and Tigris rivers down to the Persian gulf (Mesopotamia / modern Iraq and Kuwait).
 Herotodos’ main focus is on the Babylonians (although he calls them “Assyrians”) and their capital city of Babylon (now near Baghdad).
 It seems that Herodotos relies on a variety of unstated or stated sources, including Persian sources and orally transmitted information (e.g. from Chaldean priests).
 He or his informants also just made things up.
 Herodotos’ description of Babylonian marriage and sexual customs specifically is striking in the total absence of any reference to sources of information (see below).